nordicsense/landsat/README.md

 ## End-to-end run-through

-Collect data from sources: images for training and final output as well as training data by extracting corrected data from images at the locations provided in the training data set.
+Collect data from sources: images for training and final output as well as training data by extracting converted data from images at the locations provided in the training data set.

 Place source Landsat images for training data with all single-band tiffs and metadata in a directory per image,